n00bytes/Script-to-Go/README.md

 # Script2Go
-This script was created to automate the following task:
+This script is created to automate the following task:

 Usage: ./Script2GO.sh -f TargetFile <List of IPv4 target address> -d <Target-Domain>